LiuYiSong/websocket-cross-server-adapter/README.md

 > - In a distributed setup, the message-sending logic remains nearly identical to a single-server setup, allowing developers to focus on business logic rather than deployment complexity.
 > - The system fully supports **true WebSocket-based distributed communication**.

+### WebSocket Distributed Example Summary

+By combining the WebSocket and CrossServer modules, true WebSocket distributed communication can be easily achieved.
+Regardless of which node the client connects to, the message delivery process remains consistent with the single-server mode, requiring no changes to the business code.
+This allows multiple processes and WebSocket servers to run on a multi-core machine, overcoming Node.js single-process memory and performance limitations, and fully utilizing hardware capabilities.
+Additionally, this architecture supports easy deployment across multiple physical servers, requiring only the configuration of a common Redis node for cross-node communication.
+The overall design is simple and user-friendly, greatly enhancing system scalability and stability.
+Distributed WebSocket communication has never been this effortless...

 ---

 ## Example Summary